r-lib/actions/setup-r-dependencies/README.md

   by newlines or commas.
 - `pak-version`: Which pak version to use.
 Possible values are `stable`, `rc` and `devel`.
 Defaults to `stable`.
+- `upgrade`: Whether to install the latest available versions of the dependencies.
+Must be an R expression.
+See the README for details if you need quoting.
+Defaults to `FALSE`.
 - `working-directory` - default `'.'`.
 If the DESCRIPTION file is not in the root directory of your repository.